qpfiffer/qpfiffer.com/posts/2025-04-08-Tin_Cup_Creek.markdown

 <img loading="lazy" src="/static/img/tin_cup/day_3_0.jpg"></img>
 *Tin Camp, photo cr.
 Jacob Cruser*

 We were lucky and slept a lot warmer.
-Jacob tried to ol' alpine Nalgene-full-of-hot-water trick and I guess it more or less worked out for him.
+Jacob tried the ol' Alpine Nalgene-full-of-hot-water trick and I guess it more or less worked out for him.
 We weren't particularly fast out of camp, but we still managed to start inflating boats just before 9AM.